I remember feeling like I was waiting for life to start. Like it couldn’t start–until I saw those two blue lines on the pregnancy test.

 We need life-givers.
 All kinds.

-And if you just aren’t sure, if you’ll ever be a “mom,” I want you to know, not matter what: He has an adventure for you.
+And if you just aren’t sure, if you’ll ever be a “mom,” I want you to know, no matter what: He has an adventure for you.
 He has a plan for you.
-It may be more wild than you ever dared imagine.
-Or it may be more simple.
+It may be more wild than you ever dared to imagine.
+Or, it may be more simple.
 But, does it matter?
 As long as He is there?

 So, just turn your face, towards the Life-Giver.
-Turn your face, towards His wind, until you feel His breath again.
+Turn your face, towards His wind, towards His Spirit, until you feel His breath again.

 And all of life is found in Him.